mkohler/cython_swig/README.rst

 - dead ends

 .. class:: handout

+    If you don't understand a tool, it is easy to be scared of it.

     In SWIG, if you get to a C function that doesn't "fit", that SWIG can't wrap, you can go a few ways: